jimenadelamora/jimena-sass/README.md

+# Sass class assignment

+By Jimena De la Mora

+The project is due on March 12, 2021.

-# Lesson to refactor CSS to SCSS
+## Lesson to refactor CSS to SCSS

 A template to use in learning Sass.
 See the [ICJ class](https://github.com/utdata/icj-class#sass) for more info.